itucsdb1928/itucsdb18/docs/source/user/member1.rst

       :scale: 50 %
       :alt: map to buried treasure

-Add new book
+Add new book with the proper infomations.

     .. figure:: pictures_user/A_add_book.png
       :scale: 50 %
       :alt: map to buried treasure

-Add new Publisher
+Add new Publisher with the proper infomations.

     .. figure:: pictures_user/A_add_publisher.png
       :scale: 50 %
       :alt: map to buried treasure

-Add new Author
+Add new Author with the proper infomations.

     .. figure:: pictures_user/A_add_author.png
       :scale: 50 %